-1.9 Remaining Residence Meal Plan Funds at the End of the Semester
+1.8 Remaining Mandatory Standard Residence Meal Plan Funds at the End of the Semester

-The Residence Meal plan is non-refundable nor transferrable to other students.
-At the end of the second term in April, remaining Residence Meal Dollars (in any Standard plan and/or +PLUS accounts) will be automatically transferred into the Carry Forward Account by May 1, 2025.
-The Carry Forward account allows you to continue spending your remaining money when you return to school, whether you live on or off campus and is accepted at all UNFS outlets.
+The Mandatory Standard Residence Meal Plan is non-refundable.
+At the end of the second term in April, remaining Mandatory Standard Residence Meal Plan funds (Standard plan and/or +PLUS account) will be automatically transferred into the Carry Forward account by May 1, 2026.
+The Carry Forward account will remain active for future food purchases at all UNFS locations.
 You will receive a 5% discount on purchases and all applicable sales taxes will apply.

-1.10 Cancelling Your Residence Meal Plan
+1.9 Cancelling Your Mandatory Standard Residence Meal Plan

-Residents wishing to move out of dormitory residences must first obtain an authorized Resident Withdrawal Form from the Residence Services Office.
-Meal plan refunds will only be processed with the authorized Resident Withdrawal Form and if the resident withdraws before December 1st and April 1st inclusive.
-After December 1st and April 1st, the term is deemed complete and refunds will not be issued.
+Students who wish to move out of dormitory residences must first complete and submit a Residence Withdrawal form on the Housing Portal.
+Meal plan refunds will only be processed once Residence Services has approved the Resident Withdrawal Form.
+After December 1st and April 1st, the term is considered complete, and refunds will no longer be issued.